 Another procedure for treating trigeminal is stereotactic radiosurgery.
 In this technique, super-focused radiation beams are aimed at the nerve, to disrupt the pain signals.
 This procedure is a one day, minimally invasive, out-patient procedure, that does not require anesthesia.
 The procedure is done with only the most advances stereotactic radiosurgery devices such as the Gamma Knife, or specialized linear accelerators such as the Cyberknife.
 No incisions are involved in this procedure.
 Radiation is used to bombard the nerve root, targeting the same point where vessel compression is normally found.
 This procedure is particularly favorable for patients who are older, have serious medical problems, or who have to stay on blood thinners.

-Doctors Brisman, Brown, and Mechanic have successfully treated hundreds of patients with trigeminal neuralgia, and combined have one of the largest trigeminal neuralgia practices in the New York Metropolitan Region.
+Doctors Brisman, Brown, and Mechanic have successfully treated thousands of patients with trigeminal neuralgia, and combined have one of the largest trigeminal neuralgia practices in the New York Metropolitan Region.

 For more information or to learn about Trigeminal Neuralgia (TN), Hemifacial Spasm (HFS),

 and Glossopharyngeal Neuralgia (GPN) visit The Cranial Nerve Vascular Compression Syndromes, by Michael H. Brisman, M.D.

 Watch National Medical Report Video with Dr Brown

 Our comprehensive and multi-disciplinary programs provide superior, world-class Trigeminal Neuralgia (TN), treatment .